arunadevikaruppasamy/Hands-on-Deep-Learning/README.md

 # Deep-Learning
-This repository contains my implementations of deep learning algorithms.
+This repository contains codes that I write to train deep learning frameworks for different applications.